everknow/everknow-website/about.md

 what we will do

+EverKnow DAO

+Decentralized autonomous organizations (DAO) are fast becoming the standard for projects creating self-sustainable applications and services around the blockchain industry.
+DAO unlocks new opportunities by enabling users to contribute and vote on changes.

+DAO’s can for example, be used to hold members funds and allocate based on community decisions.
+There are many uses already including social, media, investment, venture, art.

 *   Solutions
  enable industries to revamp their core functionality with blockchain technology.
 Our public, permissioned, or private blockchain-based industrial solutions bring automation security, traceability, and immutability, and transparency across all the business processes.